electricimp/Plotly/README.md

 # Plotly

-This library wraps the [Plotly REST API] (https://plot.ly/rest/), allowing you to graph and style data obtained from Imp-connected sensors.
+This library wraps the [Plotly](https://plot.ly/) [REST API] (https://plot.ly/rest/), allowing you to graph and style data obtained from Imp-connected sensors.

 This class allows for simple creation of time-series data graphs while exposing access for styling graphs using all features of the Plotly API.
+Note that this library requires creation of a Plotly account.

 ### Callbacks
 Almost all methods in this class (including the constructor) take an optional *callback* argument.